poonchuanan/tp/docs/DeveloperGuide.md

 In the Model component,

-* Stores a DayMap object that holds the data for each date.
-* Stores an ActivityList that holds the list of Activities, Food or Exercise for each day
+* Contains a hashmap, dayMap, where the key is the date and the value is the list of activities for the respective day.
+* Contains a list of activities, lastSeenList where this list would contain the activities
 * Does not depend on any of the other components.

 <br>

 ### 3.5 Command component

-Before carrying out the command, user input first has to be prepared.
+Before executing the command, user input has to be prepared first to ensure that all the parameters are correctly in place.
+This is done by the PrepareCommand class.

 ![Prepare_Component](diagrams/PrepareCommand.png)

 *Figure 4.
 Diagram for PrepareCommand*

+After preparing the user input and ensuring that all necessary parameters are in place, the respective prepareCommand classes will return a command which will be executed by traKCAL.
+Below shows all the different Command classes inherited.

 ![Command_Component](diagrams/Command.png)